-University of Toronto students can find a number of opportunities in my laboratory on campus, or at Koffler Scientific Reserve at Jokers Hill.
+University of Toronto students can find a number of opportunities in my laboratory on campus, or at Koffler Scientific Reserve in New Market, ON.
 I am particularly interested in students with career aspirations in basic research and environmental protection.

 Research projects can be initiated through one of the research courses offered by the Department of Ecology and Evolutionary Biology.
 Over the summer, students can take advantage of the NSERC Undergraduate Student Research Awards program.
 In addition, eligible students can find employment in the lab through the Work-Study program.
 Volunteering is a great way to get to know the lab.